nhsconnect/gpconnect/pages/appointments/appointments_release_notes.md

   - [Book an appointment](development_fhir_api_guidance.html#create-resource) emphasised requirement for provider to return Location header describing details of the newly created resource.
   - [Retrieve a patient's appointments](appointments_use_case_retrieve_a_patients_appointments.html#payload-response-body) includes guidance on what data items should be returned where date range parameters are ommitted in the request querystring.
   - [Search for free slots](appointments_use_case_search_for_free_slots.html) - updated identifier system within examples to match identifiers within new fhir profiles
+  - Added [design decision](appointments_design.html) to clarify responsibilities for consumer, SSP and provider in an implementation which provides a federated appointment management capability.

 #### 1.0.0-beta.1
   - Initial release of the Appointment Management capability pack on Github in early August 2016.